VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -remoteRead.bearerTokenFile string
      Optional path to bearer token file to use for -remoteRead.url.
   -remoteRead.disablePathAppend
-     Whether to disable automatic appending of '/api/v1/query' path to the configured -datasource.url and -remoteRead.url -remoteRead.headers string
+     Whether to disable automatic appending of '/api/v1/query' or '/select/logsql/stats_query' path to the configured -datasource.url and -remoteRead.url
+  -remoteRead.headers string
      Optional HTTP headers to send with each request to the corresponding -remoteRead.url.
 For example, -remoteRead.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -remoteRead.url.
 Multiple headers must be delimited by '^^': -remoteRead.headers='header1:value1^^header2:value2'
   -remoteRead.idleConnTimeout duration